Tourism Brittany

 During this stopover, you will discover:

-• The Saint-Malo of the privateers: a bustling, lively town teeming with sailors.
+• The working-class Saint-Malo of the privateers: a noisy, lively town teeming with sailors.

-• The oldest street in the town: one of the few places where you can get a sense of what Saint-Malo was like before 1944.
+• The town’s oldest street: one of the few places where you can imagine what Saint-Malo was like before 1944.

-• Houses with glass façades: homes directly inspired by the windows of ships.
+• The houses with glass façades: these dwellings were directly inspired by the windows of ships.

-• Why Saint-Malo looked like a giant drum: the ramparts and narrow streets echoed every sound.
+• Why Saint-Malo resembled a giant drum: the ramparts and narrow streets echoed every sound.

 🎧 Continue the full tour : 7,50 €